Kharge Criticizes Modi Over Northeast Flood Crisis | Politics

 - India

-Congress president Mallikarjun Kharge has launched a scathing attack on the Modi government for its response to the flood crisis engulfing northeastern states.
+Congress president Mallikarjun Kharge has sharply criticized the Modi administration over its response to the severe flooding in India's northeastern states.
+Kharge questioned why funds from the PM CARES initiative remain unused, while the flood situation escalates without proper audit.

-In a pointed critique, Kharge accused Prime Minister Modi of failing to deliver on his 2016 promise to make Assam flood-free, underscoring the severe impact on states like Assam, Arunachal, Manipur, Sikkim, and Meghalaya.
+The promise of a 'Flood-Free Assam,' made in 2016 by PM Modi and reiterated by Home Minister Amit Shah in 2022, appears broken as heavy rains have devastated Assam and neighboring states like Arunachal Pradesh, Manipur, Sikkim, and Meghalaya.
+Visuals from Guwahati's inundated streets serve as a stark reminder of what Kharge calls a 'betrayal' by the BJP's leadership.

-He called on Congress members to assist in relief efforts and urged the release of funds from the PM CARES Fund to aid those affected by the floods.
+As the toll rises, with ten reported dead and over four lakh people affected, Congress urges immediate government intervention.
+Both Kharge and Rahul Gandhi call for urgent funds release and relief efforts in the region, pressing for transparency and accountability in financial aid allocations.

 ALSO READ